Hamanoshima Keishi

 Hamanoshima Keishi (濱ノ嶋 啓志, born 21 March 1970 as Keishi Hamasu) is a former sumo wrestler from Uto, Kumamoto Prefecture, Japan.
-A former amateur champion, he turned professional in 1992, reaching the top makuuchi division in 1994.
+A former amateur champion, he became a professional in 1992, reaching the top makuuchi division in 1994.
 His highest rank was komusubi.
 After his retirement from active competition in 2004 he became an elder of the Japan Sumo Association and founded Onoe stable in 2006, which has produced a number of top division wrestlers.

 Career

 He took part in national sumo competitions at high school and was an amateur champion at Nihon University, where he was a contemporary of the future maegashira Higonoumi.
 He made his professional debut in January 1992, joining Mihogaseki stable.
 He had makushita tsukedashi status because of his amateur achievements and so began at the bottom of the makushita division.
 He won the jūryō division championship in September 1993 with an 11–4 record.
 He reached the top makuuchi division in January 1994.
 In July of the same year he won the Outstanding Performance Award for defeating tournament winner Takanohana, which proved to be his only special prize.
 He reached his highest rank of komusubi the following tournament in September 1994, but scored only six wins against nine losses and never made the rank again.
 Suffering from diabetes he was demoted from the top division in March 2001 after 39 consecutive tournaments as a maegashira, and after being demoted from the jūryō division in January 2002 he fought in the unsalaried makushita division for the last two years of his career.